 3. Damages Must Be Proven

 - Continue treatment with your doctors.
 This is the most important thing you can do to support your claim and recover as fully as possible from your injuries.
-It is also beneficial to document the ways your injury affects your daily living, from pain and sleeplessness to physical limitations on household chores and favorite activities.
+It is also beneficial to document how your injury affects your daily life, including pain and sleeplessness, as well as physical limitations on household chores and favorite activities.

 You must report your accident, but your statements can be used to limit your compensation.
 Protect your rights by contacting an attorney before talking to insurance adjusters or agents.

 No lawyer can guarantee a specific result.
-But statistically speaking, accident victims who have legal representation receive higher compensation, even after attorney fees.
+But statistically, accident victims with legal representation receive higher compensation, even after attorney fees.
 An experienced lawyer knows what questions to ask and what resources are needed to prepare a convincing case for liability and damages.

 - The insurance companies do their homework.
 They know which attorneys always settle and which ones will take cases to the jury.
 Hire a trial lawyer with a proven record.